sbobek/lux/README.md

-# LUX (Local Uncertain Explanations)
+# LUX (Local Universal Rule-based Explainer)
 ## Main features
   <img align="right"  src="./pix/lux-logo.png" width="200">

-  * Model-agnostic, local explanations of black-box ML models
+  * Model-agnostic, rule-based and visual local explanations of black-box ML models
   * Integrated counterfactual explanations
   * Rule-based explanations (that are executable at the same time)
   * Oblique trees backbone, which allows to explain more reliable linear decision boundaries
-  * Possible integration with [Shapley values](https://shap.readthedocs.io/en/latest/) or [Lime](https://github.com/marcotcr/lime) importances (or any other explainer that produces importances) that help in generating high quality rules
+  * Integration with [Shapley values](https://shap.readthedocs.io/en/latest/) or [Lime](https://github.com/marcotcr/lime) importances (or any other explainer that produces importances) that help in generating high quality rules

 ## About
-Local Uncertain Explanations -- brigns uncertianty into the explainable model in a straightforward way.
 The workflow for LUX looks as follows:
   - You train an arbitrary selected machine learning model on your train dataset.
 The only requirements is that the model is able to output probabilities.

   ![](./decbound-point.png)
-  - Next, you generate neighbourgood of an instance you wish to explain and you feed this neighbourhood to your model.
-This gives you training set to LUX, as the output form the model constains uncertainty of the decisions (probabilities of instance A being at class X)
+  - Next, you generate neighbourhood of an instance you wish to explain and you feed this neighbourhood to your model.

   ![](./neighbourhood.png)
   - You obtain a decision stump, which locally explains the model and is executable by [HeaRTDroid](https://heartdroid.re) inference engine